 It is a bonus that it helps your video SEO.
 Search engines index videos based on the textual information.
 Subtitles or transcripts describe what you hear and see in a video word-for-word.
 This helps index the video from beginning to end.

-Video SEO optimization remains hard work, even after the video has gone live.
+Video SEO optimisation remains hard work, even after the video has gone live.
 There are always ways to improve.
 How do you know where to start?
 By looking at the video performance and putting this knowledge to good use.

 A great amount of views does not automatically mean a video that performs well.
 Of course, it is great that your video reaches a big audience, but further analysis can always improve your organic standing.
 How many times has the video been shared?
 Who is watching and from where are they watching?
 Is there a specific moment people lose interest?

 Analysis shows the people losing interest and if your video is not doing so well.
 It can happen to anyone.
 Use it as a lesson for the next time you produce a video.
 And hold on to the current one as well.
-Run through this optimization checklist again and keep going!
+Run through this optimisation checklist again and keep going!